dtanzer/jobjectformatter/README.md

-# jobjectformatter
-jObjectFormatter - A toString Builder for Java
+# jObjectFormatter - A toString Builder for Java